-Look Good Feel Better is a national free, non-medical, brand-neutral program dedicated to helping you face your cancer with confidence.
+Look Good Feel Better is a national free, non-medical, brand-neutral program dedicated to helping you face cancer with confidence.

 While most changes in your appearance are temporary, we believe that taking control of your appearance is one of the simplest and most effective ways to boost your self-esteem and confidence while going through treatment.